Riven – My Review!!

 What I didn’t like:

 At times, the story was difficult to follow, especially when Emily interacted with her siblings.
-It was sometimes unclear whether she imagined everything or if her siblings also saw what she saw.
+Whether she imagined everything or if her siblings also saw what she saw was unclear at times.
 Gabe’s insistence to be included in Emily’s life (despite the fact it was explained late in the book) was a bit odd for me.

 Excellent characters, a good story, and memorable fantasy elements made Riven (My Myth #1) a book to read.
-Certainly not for early YA, this one is geared more toward older teens.
+Certainly not for early YA, this one suits older teens.
 The book handles a difficult subject well, but with the fantasy elements dominating the story, it is a good read.
-Fantasy fans should read it!
+I recommend it to all older fantasy fans!